 Veterinarians estimate as much as 20 percent of all dogs suffer from ear infections at some point in their lives.
-Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside such as poodles.
+Canine ears come in all shapes and sizes, from upright ears to floppy or fuzzy ears with hair inside.
 Despite the outside look, the ear structure and how dogs hear is quite similar in all breeds.